jmurty/xml4h/README.rst

   structure and format that you expect, unlike the machine- but not human-friendly output you tend to get from the base libraries.
 - A common interface that masks the underlying implementations.
-Code written against `xml4h` need not be rewritten if you switch between implementations, such as from minidom to lxml (although not all features  are available in all implementations).
+Code written against *xml4h* need not be rewritten if you switch between implementations, such as from minidom to lxml (although not all features  are available in all implementations).
-- Easy movement between `xml4h` and the underlying implementation: parse your document using the fastest implementation, manipulate all or parts of it with nice code using `xml4h`, then go back to the underlying implementation if you need to.
+- Easy movement between *xml4h* and the underlying implementation: parse your document using the fastest implementation, manipulate all or parts of it with nice code using *xml4h*, then go back to the underlying implementation if you need to.
 - More to come, see the TODO section

 Development Status
 ------------------

-Currently the basic features of two base implementations are available: minidom and lxml's ElementTree.
+Currently the basic features of two base implementations are available:
+*minidom* and *lxml*'s ElementTree.
 The project is still at the stage where I am playing with ideas and tweaking the APIs to try and get them right, before I move on to the TODO list.

-The project is under slow development right now, due mainly to my lack of time.
-It is also very much an alpha which is likely to be in flux for a while yet, so it is not ready for production use.
+This project is an alpha and is likely to be in flux for a while yet, so be aware that individual APIs and even broad approaches may change.

-It probably shouldn't even be out in public yet; it isn't fully dressed.
-But I'm putting it out there to encourage myself to work on it more, and in case anyone else would like to start playing with it.

 TODO
 ----

 - Write project documentation, code comments, and user guide
-- Support for XPath querying in lxml implementation
+- Support for XPath querying in *lxml* implementation
-- Add implementation of standard library's (c)ElementTree (if plausible) so XPath is available to all users without installing the extra lxml library.
+- Add implementation of standard library's (c)ElementTree (if plausible) so XPath is available to all users without installing the extra *lxml* library.
-- Find a way to make the lxml `nsmap` namespace map mutable, or to fake it?
+- Find a way to make the *lxml* ``nsmap`` namespace map mutable, or to fake it?
   This is necessary to properly abstract namespace definition behaviour.
 - SAX parsing, done nicely -- Need to figure out what that means...
 - Custom nodelist implementations for children, entities, notations, etc to